Forrest City, Arkansas

 State-wide weather information

 The average temperature in the winter falls to around 41F.
 The average high winter temperature is around 60F in the month of February.
 In the winter months, the average low temperature falls to around 22F during the month of January.
 The average temperature in the summer rises to around 79F.
 Over the summer months the average high temperature peaks at around 95F during the month of July.
 In the summer, the average low temperature drops to around 60F during the month of June.
 The average air quality index rating in Arkansas is 38.8 AQI.
 The average air quality index rating peaks in the month of July with a rating of around 47.9 AQI.
 Arkansas experiences an average humidity rating of about 71%.
 Humidity levels tend to reach their peak in the month of May at around 73%.
 The average monthly precipitation for the state of Arkansas is around 4.23 inches.
 The average amount of precipitation peaks during the month of May at around 6.85 inches.
 While residents of Arkansas mostly enjoy pleasant conditions, it’s important to be aware of inclement weather as well, which in Arkansas can include earthquakes (moderate) and tornadoes.

 Wildlife to be found in Arkansas

 The state of Arkansas has a diverse array of plant and animal life.
-Local plant life can consist of tulip trees, orchid, mink, and water oak.
-While venturing throughout the state, you might see animals such as the bobwhite quail, the armadillo, the mourning dove, or the black bears.
+Local plant life can consist of orchid, mink, tulip trees, and water oak.
+While venturing throughout the state, you might see animals such as the bobwhite quail, the catfish, the eastern wild turkey, or the armadillo.
 The state animal of Arkansas is the white-tailed deer.